Denmark–United States relations: 1945–present

 In 1947, the Danish Legation to the United States was upgraded to embassy status by President Truman.

 Rejecting Denmark's long history of neutrality, it joined NATO as a founding member in 1949.
 Danish troops deployed to Bosnia and Herzegovina as part of the United Nations peacekeeping force were assigned to the American sector, coming under direct American command.

-Denmark is active in Afghanistan and Kosovo as well as a leader in the Baltic region.
+Denmark was active in Afghanistan from 2001-2021 and Kosovo as well as a leader in the Baltic region.
 Former Danish Prime Minister Anders Fogh Rasmussen reaffirmed that Denmark would remain engaged in Iraq even as its troop levels declined.
 Denmark was the only Scandinavian country to approve of the American Invasion of Iraq, and Denmark and the United States consult closely on European political and security matters.
 Denmark shares US views on the positive ramifications of NATO enlargement.
 Denmark is an active coalition partner in the war on terrorism, and Danish troops are supporting American-led stabilization efforts in Afghanistan and Iraq.
 The United States also engages Denmark in a broad cooperative agenda through the Enhanced Partnership in Northern Europe, a US policy structure to strengthen US–Nordic–Baltic policy and program coordination.

 Russo-Ukrainian war

 Denmark, a member of the European Union, sanctioned Russia after its invasion of Ukraine.
 In 2023, US President Joe Biden met with Danish Prime Minister Mette Frederiksen at the Oval Office and praised Denmark for "standing up" for Ukraine in war with Russia.

-In the following days, Denmark, the United States, the United Kingdom, and the Netherlands released a joint statement on delivering ‘high priority’ air defence equipment to Ukraine.
+In the following days, Denmark, the United States, the United Kingdom, and the Netherlands released a joint statement on delivering 'high priority' air defence equipment to Ukraine.